bija510/selenium-maven-java/README.md

 >Last but no least it support So many Plugins. any body will be amazed with the variety of flavor of plugins which are also free.
 ***

+## Maven LIfecycle
+1. validate
+2. compile
+3. test
+4. package
+5. integration test
+6. verify
+7. install - install in local rep
+8. deploy - install in remote rep to use by other project

 This source code will provide all the demo test case using maven project for selenium webdriver 3 and 4.
 Other demo test case are:-